qm2/NanoSpring/README.md

   -w [ --working-dir ] arg (=.)         directory to create temporary files
                                         (default current directory)
 ```
-Note that the compressed files are tar archives consisting of the different compressed streams, although we recommend using the .TOOLNAME extension as in the examples shown below.
+Note that the compressed files are tar archives consisting of the different compressed streams, although we recommend using the .NanoSpring extension as in the examples shown below.

 ### Decompression -  decompresses reads.

-Run the TOOLNAME decompressor executable with the options below:
+Run the NanoSpring decompressor executable with the options below:
 ```
 Allowed options:
   -h [ --help ]                         produce help message